trealla-prolog/trealla/README.md

 Concurrency (Prolog threads)			##EXPERIMENTAL##
 =============================

-Start independent Prolog instances as threads and communicate via fast builtin channels.
+Start independent (no shared state) Prolog instances as threads and communicate via fast builtin channels.
 No marshalling of terms is done.
 The database is *not* shared.

 ```
 	pl_thread/3				# pl_thread(-thread,+filename,+options)